-VisibleV8 has a default log-postprocessor set.
-These programs take the raw lags generated by the patched Chromium browser and convert them into an organized database, identifying duplicate scripts via SHA3 hash, clearly marking the origin of each script that loaded, and isolating which JavaScript API calls are browser API calls defined in the WebIDL file\footnote{\url{https://developer.mozilla.org/en-US/docs/Glossary/WebIDL}} generated while building the patched Chromium.
+\myparagraph{Trace postprocessing} We build our queries on top of the VisibleV8 Mfeatures postprocessor.
+These programs take the raw logs generated by the patched Chromium browser and convert them into an organized database, identifying duplicate scripts via SHA3 hash, clearly marking the origin of each script that loaded, and isolating which JavaScript API calls are browser API calls defined in the WebIDL file\footnote{\url{https://developer.mozilla.org/en-US/docs/Glossary/WebIDL}} generated while building the patched Chromium.
 For our analysis, we extracted tuples of the original page's URL, the script's URL, and an unordered set of APIs executed by this script.

-To not introduce artifacts into our clusters from cloaked pages and 3rd-party scripts like Google Analytics, known to be present in phishing pages~\cite{phishingvLegit}, we isolate API sets executed by 1st-party scripts (from now on called 1st-party API sets).
-We establish the root domain as the domain submitted to the feeds and the origin as the domain from which the script is loaded.
-We consider a script 1st-party only if it is hosted on the same domain we acquired from our feeds (root domain).
-The only exception is when we identify which pages embed a Cloudflare Turnstile script.
-As some of the Turnstile scripts are hosted on `Cloudflare.com.'
+To avoid introducing artifacts into our clusters from cloaked pages and third-party scripts, e.g., Google Analytics, known to be present on phishing pages~\cite{phishingvLegit}, we isolate API sets executed by first-party scripts (henceforth called first-party API sets).
+We set the root domain to the domain submitted to the feeds, and the origin to the domain from which the script is loaded.
+We consider a script first-party only if it is hosted on the same domain we acquired from our feeds (root domain).
+The only exception is when we identify which pages embed a CloudFlare Turnstile script.
+As some of the Turnstile scripts are hosted on `CloudFlare.com.'